YHatahet/mongo-db-scripts/README.md

-# mongo-db-scripts
+# Mongo DB Scripts
-A repo containing a useful mongoDB scripts in Node js, using the Mongoose ODM
+A repo containing a useful set of mongoDB scripts in Node js, using the Mongoose ODM.